 Ismail Haji is an undergraduate pursuing his English as a Second Language (ESL) Licensure.
 For the past five years he has been teaching Somali and Arabic at Dugsi Academy in St. Paul.
 He has taught many children literacy in Arabic and Somali languages.
 He was motivated to become an ESL teacher after seeing English language learners struggle and experience obstacles.
 Haji also wants to establish educational institutions that will improve the academic skills and life standard of low-income minority students.

 Maristella Omanyo is a graduating senior pursuing a special education degree and Academic Behavioral Specialist (ABS) Licensure at Augsburg College.
-Maristella just completed her student teaching this past spring.
-She would like to work in an elementary school setting in the future.
+Maristella is currently licensed and teaches in the Eden Prarie School District.
 As a special education paraprofessional in the Eden Prairie school district for the past eight years Omanyo has experience teaching students with special needs.
 As an individual of East African descent, Omanyo believes that the EAST scholar program will provide great opportunity and cultural awareness to the Augsburg College community as a whole.

 Osman Ahmed is an MAE graduate student at Augsburg College pursuing a secondary licensure in Social Studies.
 Ahmed comes to EAST and Augsburg College with extensive experience as a connector between the Somali community, government and nonprofit organizations.
 Ahmed’s passion for education started at young age and he has been doing youth mentoring and educational leadership since high school.
 Osman is the co-founder and head of the ShantaLink, the first and the only known Somali-American-run scholarship program, which offers scholarships to high school seniors who plan on attending colleges and universities in Minnesota.
 Currently, Osman works for U.S. Senator Al Franken as Field Representative and policy advisor.

 Saido Mohamed is an MAE student pursuing English as a Second Language (ESL) Licensure.
 She earned her BA in English from the University of Minnesota.
 Mohamed has extensive experience working with English language learners at various schools and community centers.
 Currently, she works with sixth graders as a paraprofessional at Metro Charter Schools.
 She has a passion for helping ESL students bridge the learning gap and achieve academic success.
 As part of the first group of students in EAST, she is determined to help increase the number of minority teachers in schools.
-She hopes to gain valuable experience working with students and will be student teaching spring 2015.
+Saido completed her student teaching in the spring of 2015.

 Salah Ali is an MAE student at Augsburg College pursuing a teaching license in 5-12 Mathematics.
 He is currently the executive director of a non-profit organization, Urban Children and Youth Education Center (UCYEC).
 UCYEC is working to reduce the educational gap between minority and Caucasian students by helping them learn the necessary building blocks to be successful in their educational endeavors.
 He completed his undergraduate degree at the University of Minnesota in Agricultural Food Business Management, and shortly after graduation had a change of heart and decided to become a teacher.